 In Sweden we were from the very beginning fairly sure that Dag Hammarskjöld’s plane had been shot down.
 The entire event, seen against the background of his peace mission in Katanga, which went against vested interests, and knowing as well that Dag Hammarskjöld was a ferociously independent man who did what he thought was morally right, it seemed clear to us at the time that the crash was not an accident.
 We mourned our Dag.

-The next horrible blow in the history of the sixties that shook the world was the shooting of President John F. Kennedy.
+The next monstrous blow in the history of the sixties that shook the world was the shooting of President John F. Kennedy.
 On a sunny day In November1963, John F. Kennedy was fatally shot in the open limousine in which he was riding through the center of Dallas, Texas with his wife Jacqueline at his side.
 People were cheering all around them when the shot rang out from the top of a building next to the motorcade.

-The CIA obviously felt threatened by JFK’s faltering stand on anti-Communism and the entire Establishment was getting very worried that the Military-Industrial Complex was not going to get what they have always wanted – unending wars, whatever or wherever they may be.
+The CIA obviously felt threatened by JFK’s faltering stand on anti-Communism and the entire Establishment was getting very worried that the Military-Industrial Complex was not about to get what they have always wanted – unending wars, whatever or wherever they may be.

 Later he became disillusioned by their blatant racism, the separation of Whites and Blacks and by their leader, Elijah Muhammad.
 He disavowed racism and after much traveling, among other places he went on a Hajj to Mecca, he founded Muslim Mosque, Inc. and the Organization of Afro-American Unity.
 He also changed his name to Malik el-Shabazz.
 He has been called one of the greatest and most influential African Americans in history.